freerambo/freerambo.github.io/_posts/2020-05-25-Stress-control.markdown

    choose an activity you enjoy that can help to relieve stress

 **Suggestions:**
-REading a good book, or joining a book club, can be a positive distraction
+- Reading a good book, or joining a book club, can be a positive distraction

-Try cooking new healthy recipes
+- Try cooking new healthy recipes

-Dancing, running, playing music -dive into these and other activities you think could be fun
+- Dancing, running, playing music -dive into these and other activities you think could be fun

 ### Name